Moody in Israel | J-Term 2026 | UNDERGRAD

 PLEASE NOTE: Off Campus, Online, Aviation & Non-degree students are required to pay any tuition fees associated with the course they are taking in addition to the program cost.

-The payment for all fees is due January 1st 2025 and will be charged to your student account.
+The payment for all fees is due January 1st 2026 and will be charged to your student account.
 Payment plans and loan options are also available.

-Requirements for Preliminary Acceptance:
+Requirements for Preliminary Acceptance

 • Online Application

-• APPLICATIONS WILL OPEN: August 26th, 2024
+• APPLICATIONS WILL OPEN: Apirl 16th, 2025

 • Click the APPLY NOW button on the right